 Additionally, Napa County supports the development of a statewide training curriculum that assists county agricultural pass programs.
-Local governments should retain control of their respective agricultural pass programs, including the ability to designate essential agricultural activities during a disas
+Local governments should retain control of their respective agricultural pass programs, including the ability to designate essential agricultural activities during a disaster.

 From a recovery perspective, the County is developing a countywide Fire Rebuild Plan and will pursue State and Federal investment to implement the Plan when appropriate.
-In conjunction with this effort, the County supports regulatory changes that extend the initial FEMA registration period for disaster assistance applicants from 60 days to between 90 and 120 days, a change that would allow survivors reeling from the trauma of living through a major disaster event additional time to gather or procure replacements for key documents and understand the full impact of the disaster to their property.
-Disaster survivors will also benefit significantly from continued assistance in Disaster Case Management (DCM) from the California Department of Social Services when FEMA DCM is delayed.
-Finally, the County will advocate for regulatory streamlining of county-level reimbursement and appeals processes by FEMA.
+Finally, the County will advocate for regulatory streamlining of the reimbursement and appeals processes by FEMA.
 Any new or amended federal regulatory frameworks imposed upon the County's disaster mitigation efforts by state or federal agencies should consider the constantly evolving nature of fire suppression services.

-• Reform statewide insurance market to establish sustainable market for Napa County residents and businesses.

-• Invest in expanding statewide vegetation management efforts and in the development and utilization of methods and technologies that do not cause an increase in climate pollution to do so.
+- Reform statewide insurance market to establish sustainable market for Napa County residents and businesses. - Invest in expanding statewide vegetation management efforts and in the development and utilization of methods and technologies that do not cause an increase in climate pollution to do so. - Reduce reliance on EPSS and PSPS and increase oversight and transparency related to the use of these measures. - Build a statewide agricultural pass education program and retain local control of agricultural pass programs. - Streamline FEMA reimbursement and appeals processes.

-&lt;sup>8 This is Senate Bill 272, 2023-2024 session, Chapter 384, Statutes of 2023.

-- Provide additional local flexibility in the substance of an adopted agricultural pass program and add statewide training curriculum... - Reduce reliance on EPSS and PSPS and increase oversight and transparency related to the use of these measures.

-• Build a statewide agricultural pass education program and retain local control of agricultural pass programs.

-• Streamline FEMA reimbursement and appeals processes.